 Do You Want a Career in Power BI?

 You can engage in as much independent study and learning that you want.
 Still, when it comes to showing a prospective employer that you’re the best-qualified candidate, nothing beats certification.
-Simplilearn has just what you need, offering Power BI certification + Power BI training through its Power BI certification training course.
-The course is also offered as an elective in our Data Analytics Certification Program as well as our Post Graduate Program in Business Analysis, both of which are provided in partnership with Purdue University.
+Simplilearn has just what you need, offering Power BI as an elective in our Data Analyst master's course.

 Simplilearn’s course helps you get the most out of Power BI, enabling you to solve business problems and improve operations.
 The course allows you to master the development of dashboards from published reports and glean better insight from your data.

-Whether you use Simplilearn’s self-paced learning option or choose their corporate training plan, you get six hours of enriched learning, lifetime access to self-paced learning resources, and, of course, an industry-recognized course completion certificate.
+Whether you use Simplilearn’s self-paced learning option or choose their corporate plan, you get six hours of enriched learning, lifetime access to self-paced learning resources, and, of course, an industry-recognized course completion certificate.
 That certificate is your key to faster and better acceptance, helping you to stand out from the field of candidates.

 Businesses increasingly realize that they need actionable data to make smarter decisions in today’s competitive commercial environment.
 That’s why, according to Zion Market Research, the worldwide Business Intelligence market stood at $16.33 billion in 2015 and is expected to hit $26.50 billion by the end of 2021.